burnsmj/Pericarp_Retention/README.md

 ## Background
 Purpose: Developing methods for researchers to assess the quantity of pericarp retained after the nixtamalization process.

-Initial Direction: Develop a computer vision or image analysis model to assess the quantity of stained pericarp present on kernels after a rapid cook (defined in Serna-Saldivar et. al. 1991).

-Current Direction: Develop a machine learning model to predict pericarp retention of samples based on their near infrared spectra.
+Current Direction: To better understand the association between rapid cook methods (Serna-Saldivar et al., 1991) and the benchtop cook test.
+After the association between cook tests is understood, assess biological aspects of kernels that underlie pericarp retention through chemometric and morphometric analyses.

 ## Directories
+Chemometrics
+- Code developed to understand biological relationship of kernel composition and shape with pericarp retention.
+- NIR spectra was collected with a FOSS Infratec NOVA, using the STM system with the cuvette pathlength set to 29mm.
+- Kernel shape/morphology was collected through image analysis or by hand (initial pericarp quantity, volume, mass, density)

 Image Analysis
  - Code developed to assess images of stained kernels.
 This direction was discontinued, but code is still provided.
  - Code includes kernel segmentation, color property extraction, classification, and more.

-Chemometrics
-- Code developed to predict pericarp retention based on NIR spectra of data
-- NIR spectra was collected with a FOSS Infratec NOVA, using the STM system with the cuvette pathlength set to 29mm.